Devagio/space_invaders/README.md

 # space_invaders
 A simple video-game.

+# How to Play
+## On a Browser:
+Visit https://devagio.itch.io/space-invaders (or click the website link).
+After the game loads, click on 'Ready to Play!'

+## As an executible:
-Install python and library pygame; then run main.py!
+Install python and library pygame; then run main.py.

+# Objective
+Shoot down as many UFO's as you can before any UFO touches your spaceship.

+# Controls
-Use right and left Arrows to move, and spacebar to shoot!
+Use right and left Arrows to move you spaceship, and spacebar to shoot.